gsalzer/ethutils/doc/skeleton/README.md

 # Skeletizing bytecode

-The skeleton is obtained from the bytecode by removing parts that do not affect functionality:
+The skeleton is obtained from the bytecode by normalizing parts that do not affect functionality:
-Solidity meta-data, constructor arguments and PUSH arguments are replaced by zeros, then trailing zeros are stripped.
+Solidity meta-data is removed and PUSH0-PUSH32 operations are replaced by PUSH0.
-(The rationale of replacing bytes by zeros instead of removing them is to ensure that tools like disassemblers still work on the skeleton.)
 Two bytecodes are functionally equivalent if their skeletons are identical.

 `skeleton.py` computes the skeleton of a given bytecode.